jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 </details>

-#### Step 6.1.9 - Reporting Errors
+#### Step 5.1.9 - Reporting Errors
-It's entirely possible that an analysis still crashes even after our error checking in [Step 5 - Checking for Errors](#step-5---checking-for-errors).
+It's entirely possible that an analysis still crashes even after our error checking in [Step 4 - Checking for Errors](#step-4---checking-for-errors).
 There are two things we can about this.
 One, nothing at all.
-If the analysis crashes it will crash hard and 'the analysis terminated unexpectedly' will be shown.
-This would be the situation in step 6.1.8.
-On the other hand, we could also still try to compute other results if possible (i.e., there might be a different part of the analysis which could still be computed) and then exit the analysis normally.
+If the analysis crashes it will crash hard and message 'the analysis terminated unexpectedly' will be shown.
+This would be the situation in step 5.1.8.
+On the other hand, we could also try to still compute other results if possible (i.e., there might be a different part of the analysis which could still be computed) and then exit the analysis normally.
 To accomplish the second situation you will have to use R's `try()` and combine it with JASP's `$setError()`.

 <details>
 	<summary>Code</summary>